finbourne/lusid-sdk-python-preview/sdk/docs/FeesAndCommissionsApi.md

 additional_search_keys = ['additional_search_keys_example'] # list[str] | Any other property keys or fields and their corresponding values that should be matched for fees.
 Eg. \"Instrument/default/Name=exampleValue\" or \"AdditionalKey2=Value2\".
 The list of fields available is as follows : \"RuleName\", \"Country\", \"FeeType\", \"FeeRate\", \"MinFee\", \"MaxFee\", \"PropertyKey\",               \"TransactionType\", \"Counterparty\", \"SettlementCurrency\", \"TransactionCurrency\", \"ExecutionBroker\",               \"Custodian\", \"Exchange\" (optional)

     try:
-        # [EXPERIMENTAL] Get the Fees and Commissions that may be applicable to a transaction.
+        # [EXPERIMENTAL] GetApplicableFees: Get the Fees and Commissions that may be applicable to a transaction.
         api_response = api_instance.get_applicable_fees(instrument_identifier_type=instrument_identifier_type, instrument_identifier=instrument_identifier, portfolio_scope=portfolio_scope, portfolio_code=portfolio_code, additional_search_keys=additional_search_keys)
         pprint(api_response)
     except ApiException as e: